Slawek12Q/CoinMarketCap-Analizer/README.md

 ---Future plans

-Creation of a graphical interface
+Creation of a graphical interface.